How to Send an Alert to Someone’s iPhone (Even If It’s on Silent or Far Away)

 You’ve probably seen official emergency alerts on your device.
 These are the serious ones, like AMBER alerts for missing children or severe weather warnings.

 These alerts are different from the push notifications you get from your favorite shopping app.
-They’re designed to grab your attention for public safety and security reasons or provide additional information about a nearby problem.
+They’re designed to grab your attention for public safety and security reasons or to provide additional information about a nearby problem.

 Why You Might Need to Send an Alert to a Phone